imperva/terraform-provider-incapsula/website/docs/r/site.html.markdown

 * `restricted_cname_reuse` - (Optional) Use this option to allow Imperva to detect and add domains that are using the Imperva-provided CNAME (not recommended).
 One of: true | false.
 * `domain_validation` - (Optional) **Applies to Non-SNI sites only.** Sets the domain validation method that will be used to generate an Imperva account certificate.
 Options are `email`, `html`, `cname` and `dns`.
-* `approver` - (Optional) **Applies to Non-SNI sites only.** Sets the approver e-mail address that will be used to perform SSL domain validation for account certificate.
+* `approver` - (Optional) **Applies to Non-SNI sites only.** Sets the approver e-mail address that will be used to perform SSL domain validation for the account certificates.
 * `ignore_ssl` - (Optional) Sets the ignore SSL flag (if the site is in pending-select-approver state).
 Pass "true" or empty string in the value parameter.
 * `acceleration_level` - (Optional) Sets the acceleration level of the site.
 Options are `none`, `standard`, and `aggressive`.
 * `seal_location` - (Optional) Sets the seal location.
 Options are `api.seal_location.none`, `api.seal_location.bottom_left`, `api.seal_location.right_bottom`, `api.seal_location.left`, and `api.seal_location.right`.